New Year's Eve: Australia

+Falling in summer in the Southern Hemisphere, New Year's Eve is often celebrated via public events including fireworks shows, exhibitions, and concerts, Many are concentrated towards the country's beaches, and attract tourism from other parts of the world.

-Each major city in Australia holds New Year's Eve celebrations, usually accompanied by a fireworks display and other events.
-The most prominent celebration in the country is Sydney New Year's Eve, which takes place at Sydney Harbour and consists of two fireworks shows — the evening "Family Fireworks" held at 9:00 p.m., followed by the main fireworks at midnight.
+The most prominent celebration in the country is Sydney New Year's Eve, which takes place at Sydney Harbour and consists of two fireworks shows — the evening Calling Country Fireworks (formerly the "Family Fireworks") held at 9:00 p.m., followed by the main show at midnight.
 Sydney Harbour Bridge is a focal point of the show, via pyrotechnics launched from the bridge, as well as lighting displays that illuminate it during the show—colloquially known as the "bridge effect", and previously taking the form of a symbol on its trusses that reflected an annual theme.

-Gloucester Park, a racecourse in central Perth, is the largest and most recognized display in the Western Australian city.
-In Brisbane events are held at Southbank.
-At night, 50,000 Australians gather at sites around the Brisbane River to watch a fireworks display.
-In Melbourne, hundreds of thousands of Australians come to the Central Business District to see the fireworks.
-In the South Australian capital of Adelaide, events are held at both Rymill Park in the city, Semaphore and at Glenelg beach.
+Other major Australian cities also host fireworks events, including Brisbane's Lord Mayor's New Year's Eve Fireworks on the Brisbane River, and Melbourne (which are launched from various locations in the city's central business district, and have attracted upwards of 400,000 spectators), Perth, Semaphore, and Hobart.
+Celebrations have also been held in remote locations in the Outback: at Cameron Corner—a location near the border between New South Wales, Queensland, and South Australia—a pub has traditionally celebrated for all three of their respective time zones in succession.

 Kiribati

-Kiritimati (UTC+14) part of Kiribati (and other Kiribati's Line Islands, especially populated Tabuaeran and Teraina), is one of the first locations in the world to welcome the New Year.
-Other Kiribati islands follow at UTC+13 and UTC+12.
+The parts of the Line Islands belonging to Kiribati, including Kiritimati, Tabuaeran and Teraina, are the first parts of the world to welcome the New Year as they are on the furthermost time zone at UTC+14:00.
+Other Kiribati islands follow at UTC+13:00 and UTC+12:00.

 New Zealand

 Many of New Zealand's cities and towns see in the new year with open-air concerts and fireworks displays.

 Auckland regularly has a fireworks display at midnight from the top of the Sky Tower.
 In Wellington, Frank Kitts Park is the venue for a festival including fireworks, music, and open-air film displays.
 Similar events occur in Hamilton, starting with a family-friendly event at Steele Park, followed by an adult-specific party at SkyCity Hamilton.
 Gisborne, one of the first cities in the world to see sunrise at new year also celebrates with a new year festival.
-The small town of Whangamata, on the Coromandel Peninsula, is a major party venue in the new year, especially for Aucklanders.
+The small town of Whangamatā, on the Coromandel Peninsula, is a major party venue in the new year, especially for Aucklanders.

 In the South Island, both Christchurch and Dunedin host free live music concerts culminating with a midnight fireworks display.
 These are held at Hagley Park and The Octagon respectively.
 The South Island's main resort town, Queenstown is also a major new year party venue, with music and fireworks.

 Samoa

-Since changing the time zone from UTC-11 to UTC+13 in winter and UTC+14 in summer (including new year), Samoa is the first country to receive the New Year as a whole, sharing it with some parts of Kiribati.
+Samoa was the first country to receive the New Year as a whole from 2011 to 2021, when it used UTC+14:00 as its time zone during the Southern Hemisphere summer, sharing it with the Line Islands of Kiribati.